Loading...

 Man in Sweater Writes Longhand

-When it comes to test security, did you know that there is an entire team at GMAC that leverages the latest technology and continuously adapts the techniques they use to ensure the exam is administered securely and fairly?
-There is a lot more involved in Test Security than you might think!
+When it comes to test security, did you know that there is an entire team at GMAC that leverages the latest technology and continuously adapts the techniques they use to ensure the GMAT is administered securely and fairly?
+There is a lot more involved in test security than you might think!
+We spoke to the GMAC Test Security Team to learn more .

-Test security at GMAC is an ever-evolving, ever-changing endeavor – it never sits still, and we are constantly evaluating and updating the practices we use to deter, detect, and take action against bad actors.
-Delivering tests in a responsible manner is critical to GMAC’s mission – and that means actively undertaking measures to help ensure test takers have a fair and equal opportunity when taking one of our assessments – that they aren’t engaging in behavior that could give them an unfair advantage over other candidates.
+Test security at GMAC is an ever-evolving, ever-changing endeavor it never sits still, and we are constantly evaluating and updating the practices we use to deter, detect, and take action against bad actors.
+Delivering tests in a responsible manner is critical to GMAC’s mission and that means actively working to ensure test takers have a fair and equal opportunity when taking one of our assessments that they aren’t engaging in behavior s that could give them an unfair advantage over other candidates.
 We take this responsibility very seriously.

 • Prevention